-10.4 Can Program Income be used for Projects outside of an approved geographic Service Area?
+10.4 (Updated) Can Program Income be used for Projects outside of an approved geographic Service Area?

-Yes, Program Income is eligible to be used in any State of the United States, the District of Columbia, or any territory of the United States outside of an approved geographic Service Area, if the Program Income is used to finance and/or support approved Affordable Housing, Community Service Facilities and/or EDA physical structures.
-However, Recipients should be mindful of Service Area limitations on CMF Program funds that can be found in Section 3.2(f) of the Assistance Agreement.
+For FY 2021 and subsequent CMF Awards, yes; Program Income is eligible to be used in any State of the United States, the District of Columbia, or any territory of the United States outside of an approved geographic Service Area, if the Program Income is used to finance and/or support approved Affordable Housing, Community Service Facilities, and/or EDA physical structures.
+However, Recipients should be mindful of Service Area limitations on the use of CMF Awards as set forth in Section 3.2(f) of the Assistance Agreement.